Property Management Blog

 • Damage exceeding normal wear and tear.
 You may also be able to perform deductions of part of a deposit if they have caused excessive property damage.
 Examples of excessive damage exceeding normal wear and tear include broken doors and windows, missing outlet covers, and huge stains on the carpet.

 • Unpaid rent.
 Once a tenant signs a lease or rental agreement, they are contractually bound to cover each month's rent on the agreed date.
 If they have unpaid rent or pay their month's rent fee late, you may be able to cut your losses by withholding part or all of their deposit.
+However, under Arizona law, if the deposit is wrongfully withheld, tenants may be entitled to recover the amount withheld along with any applicable penalties.

 • Early lease termination.
 Breaking a rental agreement is ending a signed agreement before its term.
 Unless a tenant has a legally justified reason for terminating the lease agreement doing so, you can withhold part of their security deposit.